leontoddjohnson/etc/content/docs/teaching/methods/metacognition.md

 - weekly metacognitive reports
 - three metacognitive reflections (per term)

 Both of these are equally valuable for both myself and the student, and together, they cover the *planning*, *monitoring*, and *evaluating* stages of the metacognitive cycle, [as described by](https://lsa.umich.edu/content/dam/sweetland-assets/sweetland-documents/teachingresources/CultivatingReflectionandMetacognition/Metacognition.pdf) the Sweetland Center for Writing at the University of Michigan.
+Further, and maybe more importantly, they help to integrate each student's learning experience with their sense of Self (Lin 2001); something that is integral to my teaching philosophy.

 ## metacognitive reports